Muterra/doc-golix/spec.md

 This field makes it possible to have multiple dynamic bindings with the same (binder + original frames) seed.
 It should never be repeated for the same binder + original frames combination.
 It is static across the lifetime of the dynamic binding.

 We recommend using a sufficiently strong random number generator to produce the nonce.
 The availability of the resultant dynamic address should then be verified against the binder's preferred persistence providers.
-The weaker the random number generator, the more important the availability verification.
+The weaker the random number generator, the more important the verification.

 ## 9. Dynamic frame count